kcp-dev/kcp/test/load/Readme.md

     #shards = round_up(#workspaces / max_workspaces_per_shard)
     ```

-1. Now we can calculate the number of etcd nodes. //TODO size per etcd node
+1. Now we can calculate the number of etcd nodes.

     ```txt
     #etcd_nodes = #shards * min_replicas
     ```

-1. For simplicity, the number of kcp-server nodes remains constant, but their size is calculated in relation to the number of workspaces
+1. We can calculcate the number of shards and their size in relation to the number of workspaces

     ```txt
+    #shard_nodes = #shards * min_replicas
     #actual_workspaces_per_shard = workspaces / shards
     kcp_server_node_mem = kcp_server_buffer + (#actual_workspaces * mem_per_workspace)
     ```